mshick/mshick.github.io/cv.md

 * **Parsley Health, Vice President of Engineering**  \[2016-Present\]

-  As the first engineering hire and manager of the engineering team, I’ve built an engineering team of 9, which includes data science, data, growth and product engineering concerns.
+  As the first engineering hire and manager of the engineering team, I built an engineering team of 9, which includes data science, data, growth and product engineering concerns.
 I have worked as the technical lead through our Seed and Series A funding rounds.
 I personally built initial versions of our patient & checkout web applications, our synchronization backend and our general use application API.
 I am involved in all major technical architecture and strategy decisions.
 * **Ronik Design, Technical Director** \[2014-2016\]

   Oversaw the architecture and execution of dozens of client projects, managed interns and other developers.
 Clients included Purpose, Phaidon, Tycoon, MiMedia, and Chartbeat.